DevJustinTech/Grabbertoullie/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Justin
 ==============================================================================================================================

-Web developer, Graphics designer and UI designer
+Web developer, Data scientist and AI/ML Engineer
 ------------------------------------------------

 I'm a 2nd year software engineering student.
 I can create really beautiful and eye catching webpages using HTML, CSS, and JS.
 I am acquainted with python and java.
-I also have hand on skills like video editing, graphics design and 3d design using blender.
+I also have hand on skills like video editing, graphics design and 3d design using blender, I'm basically a jack of all trades and I plan to master AI/ML Engineering and make it my forte.
 I am keenly interested in AI and ML and I will be documenting my progress here!

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [olugbengaakinbowale@gmail.com](mailto:olugbengaakinbowale@gmail.com)
 * 🧠  I'm learning AI and ML.
-* 🤝  I'm open to collaborating on Web development projects, UI/UX design projects
+* 🤝  I'm open to collaborating on Web development projects, AI/ML projects
 * ⚡  Follow me on x: devjustin\_

 <a href="https://www.x.com/DevJustin_" target="_blank" rel="noreferrer"><img